In-Vitro Evaluation of TEER Effects on Annular Forces with the TriClip

 Key Contributions

-• Designed and built a dilatable heart mount with embedded load cells.
+• Designed and built a dilatable heart mount with an embedded load cell array.

 • Developed a reusable 3D-printed deployment system for controlled TEER interventions.

-• Conducted all testing, including sample preparation, deployment, and data collection.
+• Conducted all testing, including sample preparation, TriClip implantation, and data collection.

-• Built the analysis pipeline for quantitative assessment of annular forces.
+• Built the data analysis pipeline for quantitative assessment of annular forces.

 Impact

-This setup provides a reproducible in-vitro environment for directly assessing how TEER interventions affect annular mechanics, enabling comparison of different clip placements and supporting the design of more effective repair strategies.
+This experimental design provides a reproducible in-vitro environment for directly assessing how TEER interventions affect annular mechanics, which may contribute to the remodeling of the right ventricular wall, a factor in the continued success of the procedure.
+The data collected from this experiment will enable the comparison of different TriClip placement locations, inform more effective surgical solutions, and support the design of more effective heart valve repair devices.